bioelectronics-mit/bioelectronics-website-content/content/post/2023-01-09-Anthony-defense/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Congratulations to Indie on a successful thesis defense on "Probing the depths of unconsciousness with multifunctional neurotechnology" at the MGH Ether Dome!!!
+Congratulations to Anthony on a successful thesis defense on "Localized cytokines protect neuronal integrity and drive potent anti-cancer immunity"!!!